How to Protect Your Intellectual Property in an Employment Contract (2020 Update)

 - A commencement protocol identifies when an employee began working.
 This will help resolve any dispute about intellectual property created prior to employment;

 - An exit protocol provides the employer with surety that the employee has left all intellectual property with the company.
 This also identifies the employee’s future obligations under their employment contract regarding confidentiality and competition.

 Restrict certain access:

 - Limit access to the physical company premises as well as online databases and computer systems.

 Subject to any wording to the contrary, IP created by employees vests in the employer.
-It is important to clearly stipulate this in your employment agreements to negate any potential disputes and implement additive measures within your business to protect your IP.
+It is important to clearly account for your intellectual property in an employment contract.
+This will allow you to negate any potential disputes and implement measures within your business to protect your IP.

 Jakub is a legal intern at Lawpath as part of the content team.
 He is currently studying a Bachelor of Laws at Macquarie University.
 His main interest is on the integration of legal and technological services.